 03 of 10

-Suggesting drinks is one of the things that will tip customers off that you care about their experience.
-After all, you're in the bar more than they are, so if you know of a good drink, why keep it to yourself?
+Suggesting drinks is one of the things that will tip customers off that you care about their experience:

 - If you see a woman perusing the cocktail menu for five minutes, you should suggest something off the menu.

 - When you are greeting someone, set a cocktail napkin on the bar and tell them about the day's drink specials or a cocktail you're excited about.